ItalyPaleAle/dapr-proposals/0002-RCBS-Crypto-building-block.md

 ## HTTP APIs

+### Low-level

-The HTTP APIs are developed in a way that is the exact "port" of the gRPC "subtle" APIs, and the contents of the request and response bodies match exactly the fields in the gRPC APIs (except for the component name).
+The low-level HTTP APIs are developed in a way that is the exact "port" of the gRPC "subtle" APIs, and the contents of the request and response bodies match exactly the fields in the gRPC APIs (except for the component name in the URL).

-Methods are:
+List of HTTP endpoints and the corresponding gRPC method:

 - `POST /v1.0/subtlecrypto/[component]/getkey` -> SubtleGetKey
 - `POST /v1.0/subtlecrypto/[component]/encrypt` -> SubtleEncrypt